atomaszewicz/Bond/RStudio/Analysis.md

 -74109371 -26628614  -4977318  22375695  68159902

 Coefficients:
             Estimate Std.
 Error t value
 (Intercept) 41159739   10142613   4.058
 bom$Release    12353       1269   9.737
 ---
 Multiple R-squared:  0.8048,	Adjusted R-squared:  0.7963
 ```

+The slope is 12353 which means to the budget increasing by $12,353 a day (with an error of about $1269) or $4.6 mill a year (with an error of $463,185).
+Since the franchises averages one film every two years, the budget increases by $9.2 mill every film (with an error of $0.9 mill), fairly close to our rough calculation of $10 mill.

 ![budg_plot](https://github.com/atomaszewicz/Bond/blob/master/RStudio/Plots/budg_plot.png?raw=TRUE)

 So our two extremes were not anomalies, the film's budgets have defienitly increased, and quite dramatically.
-We add a linear regression to our plot to help visulize the upwards trend in budgets.
-We note that our highest grossing film *Thunderball* had quite a large budget compared with the films around it (which might be partly due to it's [extensive underwater scenes](https://youtu.be/cuMM72G5k48?t=4m3s)).
+Our highest grossing film globally, *Thunderball*, had quite a large budget compared with the films around it (which might be partly due to it's [extensive underwater scenes](https://youtu.be/cuMM72G5k48?t=4m3s)).
 It cost three times as much to make as the proceeding film and twice as much as the average budget of the six succeeding films.
 The $91 mill budget was not surpassed until *Moonraker*'s $110 mill pricetag 15 years later.

 It is difficult to say how typical this is without doing a whole project on film budgets over time, but what we can do is look at how the budgest of the 007 films compare to the budget record-holders of the time.
 Instead of spending a bunch of time on this, let's look at the first Bond film, the last and one in the middle.